ethereum/devp2p/discv5/discv5-wire.md

     message-type = 0x06
     request-id   = request-id of TALKREQ

 TALKRESP is the response to TALKREQ.
+The `response` is a RLP byte array containing the response data.

 ### REGTOPIC Request (0x07)